Flevy Management Insights Case Study

 Porter's Five Forces Implementation for a Generic FMCG Company

-There are countless scenarios that require Porter's Five Forces.
 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Porter's Five Forces to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, best practices, and other tools developed from past client work.
-Let us analyze the following scenario.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+We followed this management consulting approach for this case study.

 Consider this scenario: A fast-moving consumer goods (FMCG) company is struggling from numerous inefficiencies derived from neglecting Porter's Five Forces.